 This is a full-time position, with work hours mainly between 12:00, noon – 8:30 p.m., Monday – Friday, with some activities executed on the weekends or after 8:30 during the weekdays.

-This position reports directly to the Director of Family Services and includes the following duties and responsibilities:
+This is an exempt position, supervised by the Director of Family Services and includes the following duties and responsibilities:

 Primary Duties and Responsibilities: